If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 * Yolks and salmon are also excellent sources of protein.

-Although the reputation of saturated fats is not the best, they play an important role in the body, and should not be eliminated from the diet, only ingested reduced in relation to essential fatty acids.
+Although the reputation of saturated fats is not the best, they play an important role in the body, and should not be eliminated from the diet, only ingested in a reduced form in relation to essential fatty acids.

 As for hydrogenated fats, they do not play any role in the human body, and must be eliminated entirely from the diet.